OFFLINE MEDICINE DATABASE

 • Storage — storage conditions, shelf life after opening, stability

-All of it available in two taps: open the medicine card, tap “Active substance information”, scroll to the section you need.
+All of it is available in two taps: open the medicine card, tap “Active ingredient information”, then scroll to the section you need.

 On-demand translation — without sending data to the cloud